ecukes/espuds/README.markdown

 functions that reads input via the minibuffer (not via interactive).

 To handle such cases, you wrap the actions in a block.
 For example:
+    Scenario: Activate linum mode
       Given I start an action chain
-    And I press "some key"
+      And I press "M-x"
-    And I type "some sequence"
+      And I type "linum-mode"
-    And I press "some other key"
       And I execute the action chain
+      Then linum-mode should be active

 ## Contributing
 We all test different kind of applications.
 It is therefore important